Managing Remote Mounts¶

 On selecting the Filesystem Mount Point option, the mount name and a path inside the mount needs to be specified.

 - Path Under Mount: A path relative to the path mounted.
-By default it is at the root of the remote Mount path.
+By default, it is at the root of the remote Mount path.

 - Remote Path: The complete remote path.
 On selecting a mount name and typing a path in the above input box, this gets updated.

-A mount can be synced from a source engine to target engine using Sync APIs.
+A mount can be synced from a source engine to a target engine using Sync APIs.
 Syncing a file connector using a mount also syncs the related mounts.
 The following mount information fields are synced:

 In case of CIFS mounts, the password is not synced.
 In order to set the password in the target engine, update the mount's options and ensure to include the password in the options.

 The NFS and CIFS servers should be configured in such a way that the files are readable and writeable by the Masking Engine.

 The user-provided to connect to the mount should have read and write permission on the mount.

 - The Masking Engine's server IP should have read and write permission on the mount.